DataDog/hiring-engineers/answers.md

 * **Bonus Exercise**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Let's set up two scheduled downtimes for this monitor:

+To create them go to the UI and click on the Exclamation Icon, then click on Manage Downtime.

+Fill out the information as required.

+**The Results should look similar to:**

-  * One that silences it from 7pm to 9am daily on M-F,
+  * This one will silences it from 7pm to 9am daily on M-F,

   ![](images/Silenceweek.PNG)

-  * And one that silences it all day on Sat-Sun.
+  * This one will silences it all day on Sat-Sun.

    ![](images/Silenceweekend.PNG)

-  * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+  * Make sure that your email is notified when you schedule the downtime.

    ![](images/notifications.PNG)